Academic CV

 I am a Postdoctoral Fellow with the Social Sciences at Humanities Research Council of Canada at York University (Toronto, Ontario).

-I completed my PhD in Culture and Performance in the Department of World Arts and Cultures/Dance at the University of California, Los Angeles (December 2024).
-My dissertation received support from the Social Sciences and Humanities Research Council of Canada, the University of California Humanities Research Institute, the American Society for Theater Research, and the New York Public Library’s Short-Term Research Fellowships.
+This project has been supported by the Social Sciences and Humanities Research Council of Canada, the University of California Humanities Research Institute, the American Society for Theater Research, the New York Public Library’s Research Fellowships, and the Institute for American Cultures at UCLA.
 I am a 2019 recipient of the Dance Studies Association’s Selma Jeanne Cohen Award for Graduate Student Excellence and the 2024 runner-up for the Routledge Award from Performance Studies International.

 Next